Dong-Kyu/gazebo_standalone_tutorial/README.md

 # gazebo_standalone_tutorial

-- build order
+- Build order

-  1. cd ~/gazebo_plugin_tutorial/build

-  2. cmake ../
+  1. Type "cd ~/gazebo_plugin_tutorial/build"  on Terminal

+  2. Type "cmake ../"

-  3. make
+  3. Type "make"

-- running order
+- Running order

   1. Type "cd ~/gazebo_plugin_tutorial" on Terminal

-  2. Type "gzserver --verbose -u model_push.world" on Terminal
+  2. Type "gzserver --verbose -u model_push.world"

-  3. Type "gzclient" on Terminal
+  3. Type "gzclient" on the other Terminal (ctrl + shift + t)

+  4. Client should be run, if gazebo installation is done

-  4. If client is halted, click the play button on bottom side bar
+  5. If client is halted, click the play button on bottom side bar